harismuneer/Ultimate-Social-Scrapers/README.md

 - photos
 - videos

-Data is scraped/downloaded in an organized format (CSV and JSON format) for ease of analysis and to be readily utilized in sales & marketing outreach efforts for B2B/B2C lead generation.
+Data is scraped/downloaded in an organized format (CSV and JSON format) for ease of analysis and to be readily utilized in sales & marketing outreach efforts for B2B/B2C lead generation. <b>Lets get things done? <a href="#price-">Purhcase 🤝</a></b>

 ## Testimonials 💯 👍
 > The best service I got!